Nick Ferguson: Regular season

+Playoffs

 Post Retirement

 Ferguson served as an assistant coach with the San Francisco 49ers in 2018, following coaching internships with the 49ers, Broncos, Seattle Seahawks and Texans.

 In addition to coaching, Ferguson has spent time as a sports-talk radio host with the NFL on TuneIn, NBC Sports Radio, WQXI, KFWB and Voice of America.
 He has also written for The Players' Tribune.

-Ferguson hosted a sports-talk radio show on Sports Radio 104.3 The Fan in Denver.
+Ferguson hosted a sports-talk radio show on Sports Radio 104.3 The Fan in Denver, Ferguson is a member of the Church of Scientology.